What have we been up to?

 Georgia’s capital, Tbilisi is undergoing significant changes with the upgrading of its public transport system.
 With massive work still needing to be done, CDIA’s advisory and project preparation support will help facilitate the city’s shift to sustainable mobility.

-From 19-25 January, CDIA’s Program Manager Neil Chadder led various kick-off meetings with the Transport Department (TD) and other partners to launch the Tbilisi City Hall Transport Department Advisory Project.
+On 19-25 January 2020, CDIA’s Program Manager Neil Chadder led various kick-off meetings with the Transport Department (TD) and other partners to launch the Tbilisi City Hall Transport Department Advisory Project.
 He also met with officials of the Asian Development Bank (ADB), Tbilisi Transport Company and other stakeholders to develop the Terms of Reference (TOR) for CDIA’s project preparation study under cover of ADB’s Livable Cities Investment Program.

 The Advisory Project will assist the TD to implement bus priority measures, cycle lanes and parking programs as part of the effort to redesign approximately 100 km of urban roads.
 The designs and outputs will be prepared by TD staff, but under the guidance of CDIA experts.